 Introduction to XML (Extensible Markup Languages) on the World Wide Web.
 Understand and create XML documents, and explore the various applications of the XML technology.
 27 hours lecture.
+(Letter Grade, or Pass/No Pass option.)

 CIS-73A - Introduction to Multimedia Authoring 3 units Prerequisite: None.